Possible Bearish Inside Day Candle Pattern Detected for Cons Edison Inc (NYSE:ED) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Cons Edison Inc (NYSE:ED)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Cons Edison Inc (NYSE:ED) based on the price action in the company's shares.
-Today's price range of $85.84 and $87.15 is within yesterday's high and low of the day.
+Yesterday's price range of $85.84 and $87.15 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Cons Edison Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Consolidated Edison, Inc., through its subsidiaries, provides a variety of energy related products and services.
 The Company supplies electric service in New York, parts of New Jersey, and Pennsylvania as well as supplies electricity to wholesale customers.